jaspector

 Office hours were not clearly posted on the building inspector page reviewed

-Typical inspection sequence: The county resolution authorizes inspection by the zoning compliance officer as needed to ensure compliance, but does not publish a single standardized sequence on the public page reviewed
+Typical sequence: The county resolution authorizes inspection by the zoning compliance officer as needed to ensure compliance, but does not publish a single standardized sequence on the public page reviewed

 The county resolution provides doubled fees for work started before permit issuance, but a separate public reinspection schedule was not clearly located

-Do I need a building permit in Nutbush, TN?
+01 Do I need a building permit in Nutbush, TN?

 Haywood County says a zoning compliance permit is required before commencing excavation for construction of any building, including accessory buildings, or before moving or altering any building, including accessory buildings.

-How much does a building permit cost in Nutbush, TN?
+02 How much does a building permit cost in Nutbush, TN?

+Building permit fees in Nutbush, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 for single-wide manufactured homes; $100 for double-wide manufactured homes; other buildings under $2,501 are listed as no charge in the older fee schedule.
 Fees are calculated as: Mostly valuation-based.
 The older fee schedule states fees are based on the greater of contract price or computed building value, using $45 per square foot for heated space and $22.50 per square foot for unheated space, then applying a tiered fee structure..
 Plan check fee: $100 nonrefundable site plan review fee.

-How do I apply for a building permit in Nutbush, TN?
+03 How do I apply for a building permit in Nutbush, TN?

-1. Confirm the parcel is in unincorporated Haywood County and not inside Brownsville or Stanton city limits.
+To apply for a building permit in Nutbush, TN, follow these steps: 1.
+Confirm the parcel is in unincorporated Haywood County and not inside Brownsville or Stanton city limits.
 2. Contact the county code enforcement and building inspector office to confirm zoning and permit requirements.
 3. Prepare a dimensional sketch or scale plan showing the shape, size, height, and location of proposed and existing buildings.
 4. Submit the application in duplicate on forms from the Zoning Compliance Officer office, along with required supporting information.
 5. Receive county review of zoning, construction, and related county resolutions.
 6. Obtain the county permit before starting excavation, construction, moving, or alteration work.

-How long does it take to get a building permit in Nutbush, TN?
+04 How long does it take to get a building permit in Nutbush, TN?

-What work is exempt from building permits in Nutbush, TN?
+05 What work is exempt from building permits in Nutbush, TN?

-How do I schedule a building inspection in Nutbush, TN?
+06 How do I schedule a building inspection in Nutbush, TN?

-Other cities in Haywood County
+Other jurisdictions in Haywood County.

-View all Haywood County jurisdictions →
+All Haywood County jurisdictions →